This data tool provides information about blind and partially sighted people and those at risk of sight loss at a local level throughout the UK.

 Schedule of updates

 The Sight Loss Data Tool is re-published every three months with updates as new datasets are released.
 The October update has been skipped due to a lack of new data to include.
-The next planned update is in January 2018 which will include newly released figures on the number of people registered blind and partially sighted in 2017.
+The next planned update is in April 2018.

 Why this data is useful

 Our Sight Loss Data Tool supports the work of the UK Vision Strategy and RNIB.
 It is available for you to use free of charge.

 One key activity supported via the Sight Loss Data Tool is building an evidence base for health commissioning.
 Each local authority is responsible for maintaining a Joint Strategic Needs Assessment (JSNA), which reports on the health and wellbeing needs of local people.
 It also looks ahead at emerging challenges and projected need in the future.